 - 1. Length of typical jacket. - 2.
 Details and locations of typical longitudinal and transverse joints in the outer FRP jackets, including a description of the joint connection and sealing method(s). - 3.
 Pattern of fixed and/or adjustable stand-offs for each FRP outer jacket. - 4.
 Detail of the typical FRP outer jacket bottom seal and a description of when it is required for use. - 5.
-Location and details of temporary bracing and FRP outer jacket support required during placement and curing of epoxy grout or structural concrete. - 6.
+Location and details of temporary bracing and FRP outer jacket support required during placement and curing of epoxy grout. - 6.
 Details of injection ports or other access points into the FRP outer jacket to facilitate placement of epoxy grout.
-Details of installation sequence to be used to place the epoxy grout or structural concrete in the space between FRP outer jacket and precast concrete pile. - 7.
-Detail of final finishing of epoxy grout or structural concrete at top of the FRP outer jackets or alternate details for pile jackets ending at or just below a pile cap or slab. - 8.
-Details of permanent closure of all injection ports after epoxy grout or structural concrete curing is complete.
+Details of installation sequence to be used to place the epoxy grout in the space between FRP outer jacket and precast concrete pile. - 7.
+Detail of final finishing of epoxy grout at top of the FRP outer jackets or alternate details for pile jackets ending at or just below a pile cap or slab. - 8.
+Details of permanent closure of all injection ports after epoxy grout curing is complete.

-- B. Grout Handling Equipment Prior to commencement of the work, the Contractor shall submit for approval, the make, model and manufacturer of each major piece of equipment he intends to use in the proportioning, mixing and pumping of the epoxy grout or structural concrete. - C. Material Data Prior to commencement of the work, the Contractor shall submit for approval, Manufacturer's data sheets for each material to be used in the pile encapsulation work. - D. Contractor shall submit a 1 year warranty for the material and installation of the pile encapsulation system starting the date of project acceptance (final completion). - E. Quality Control Plan as outlined in Part 3 of this specification. - F. Provide as-built repair quantities as indicated in the contract drawings
+- B. Grout Handling Equipment Prior to commencement of the work, the Contractor shall submit for approval, the make, model and manufacturer of each major piece of equipment he intends to use in the proportioning, mixing and pumping of the epoxy grout. - C. Material Data Prior to commencement of the work, the Contractor shall submit for approval, Manufacturer's data sheets for each material to be used in the pile encapsulation work. - D. Contractor shall submit a 1 year warranty for the material and installation of the pile encapsulation system starting the date of project acceptance (final completion). - E. Quality Control Plan as outlined in Part 3 of this specification.